-The exhibition of the Pavilion of Finland, commissioned by Archinfo Finland, was curated by Laura Berger, Philip Tidwell and Kristo Vesikansa, a Finnish-American trio of Aalto University scholars.
-New Standards revisited a moment of history when architects and industry came together to address the urgent question of resettling Karelian refugees.
-Puutalo Oy’s new approaches to pre-fabricated housing not only modernised Finland’s construction industry but also became a worldwide export, helping to establish Finland’s international reputation for architecture and wood production.
-Get to know the exhibition through this link.
+New Standards, the Pavilion of Finland's exhibition in the previous Biennale Architettura in 2021, was also selected through an open call organised by Archinfo.
+Curated by Laura Berger (FI), Philip Tidwell (US) and Kristo Vesikansa (FI), the exhibition revisited a moment of history when architects and industry came together to address the urgent question of resettling Karelian refugees.
+The new approaches to pre-fabricated housing introduced by Puutalo Oy (Timber Houses Ltd.) not only modernised Finland’s construction industry but also became a worldwide export: In the 1940s and 50s, Puutalo houses were exported to more than 30 countries around the globe.

 In 2018, the Pavilion of Finland presented the exhibition Mind-Building, curated by Anni Vartola and produced by Archinfo.
-The exhibition was a study of over 100 years of Finnish library architecture leading up to the opening of the new Helsinki Central Library Oodi.
-The Mind-Building catalogue may be read here.
+The exhibition was a study of over 100 years of Finnish library architecture, leading up to the opening of the new Helsinki Central Library Oodi in December 2018.

 The International Architecture Exhibition has been organised in Venice since 1980.
 It alternates with the International Art Exhibition, which was established in 1895.
 The architecture exhibition has developed into the most esteemed international arena for showcasing architecture, with more than 300,000 visitors in 2021.